SidharthArya/SidharthArya/AWESOME-STARS.md

 ## JavaScript

+- [tburch/jsonblob](https://github.com/tburch/jsonblob) - JSON Blob was created to help parallelize client/server development.
+Mock JSON responses can be defined using the online editor and then clients can use the JSON Blob API to retrieve and update the mock responses.
+- [casesandberg/react-reactions](https://github.com/casesandberg/react-reactions) - :raised_hands: Use Reactions from Slack, Facebook, Pokemon, Github and Youtube
 - [motdotla/dotenv](https://github.com/motdotla/dotenv) - Loads environment variables from .env for nodejs projects.
 - [greasemonkey/greasemonkey](https://github.com/greasemonkey/greasemonkey) - Greasemonkey is a user script manager for Firefox.
 - [tomer8007/whatsapp-web-incognito](https://github.com/tomer8007/whatsapp-web-incognito) - A Chrome extension that disables read receipts and presence updates on WhatsApp Web